Print 2 sequences on top of each other

 print(seqB)

-# Print a dynamic programming score matrix
+# Print the dynamic programming score matrix (S) together with the sequences.

-def print_dynamic(seqA,seqB,dpm,trace):
+def print_dynamic(seqA,seqB,S,trace):

-seqA,seqB = "-" + seqA, "-" + seqB
+seqA,seqB = "-" + seqA, "-" + seqB # Add leading '-' for alignment with matrix indices

 m,n = len(seqA),len(seqB)

-print('{:^5}'.format(" "), end=""),
+print('{:^5}'.format(" "), end=""), # Print header row

 for j in range(n):